 We are learning how to write our D’Nealian letters.

-- This was the beginning of the Church.
+- Jesus is the Light of the World.

 Practice identifying numbers from 1-100.
 We will recognize, count, and order numbers.
 Practice finding numbers before, between, and right after.